jeremyimmanuel/everett-parking-back-end/README.md

 ## Solution
 A mobile app that lets users see parking lots in Everett's downtown area based on Everett's 2015 Central Business District Parking map (https://coughacks.io/datasets/CBD%20PARKING%202015-Map.pdf).

 We have separates repoes for the Front-end side (a mobile application) and the Back-end side (a sql-backed python flask server).
-You can visit the repoes through the link below: Front-end: https://github.com/jeremyimmanuel/everett-parking-front-end Back-end: https://github.com/jeremyimmanuel/everett-parking-back-end
+You can visit the repoes through the link below: <br> Front-end: https://github.com/jeremyimmanuel/everett-parking-front-end <br> Back-end: https://github.com/jeremyimmanuel/everett-parking-back-end

 # Backend